Welcome to Glanbrook Cadora

 -Open sores

 This list does not include all the possibilities for disease and are just a guide.
-Any abnormal behaviour or symptom must be considered as an indication that the horse is not well.
-If any horse is found to exhibit the above symptoms, or any other indication of illness, it should not be transported.
+Any abnormal behavior or symptom must be considered as an indication that the horse is not well.

 If an unwell horse arrives at the show grounds, it will be isolated at its own trailer and may require medical assessment.
 Any costs associated with a medical assessment will be born by the person responsible for the horse.
-Other horses travelling with the sick horse cannot enter the barn area and may also be subject to medical assessment

 Powered by Create your own unique website with customizable templates.